nhathpham/Scalable-Bird-Detection-Forecast/README.md

 - Given the inadequacy of eBird's API for detailed analyses, we opted for website data download over API calls.

 #### Other
-- National Centers for Environmental Information (NCEI): for temperature and precipitation data.
-Attempted incorporation into the forecast model as environmental regressors, but no improvement observed, likely due to mismatched units (monthly temperature data vs. weekly detection rate data); not included in the final model.
+- NCEI: for temperature and precipitation data.
+Incorporation into the forecast model as environmental regressors yielded no improvement observed, likely due to mismatched units (monthly temperature data vs. weekly detection rate data); not included in the final model.
 - American Birding Association’s 2023 species checklist and Massachusetts Avian Records Committee’s birds-in-review list: for uncommon bird species, supporting the birding activity analysis